AI-Sherpa/DigestVid/README.md

-# DigestVid
+# digestvid

-DigestVid is a Python tool designed to automatically transcribe, review, and summarize video content, making it easier to digest video content efficiently.
+digestvid is a Python tool designed to automatically transcribe, review, and summarize video content, making it easier to digest video content efficiently.
 It supports processing both local video files and YouTube videos by downloading them.
 The tool utilizes advanced AI models for transcription and summarization.

 ## Features